-The Social Protection and COVID-19 Response Project (ESPECRP) will avoid or minimize the risks and impacts to community health and safety that may arise from project-related activities, with particular attention given to marginalized groups.
+The Social Protection and COVID-19 Response Project (ESPECRP) and AF1 & AF2 will avoid or minimize the risks and impacts to community health and safety that may arise from project-related activities, with particular attention given to marginalized groups.
 This includes Occupational Health and Safety (OHS) risks.
 Labor is one of a country's most important assets in the pursuit of poverty reduction.
 Respect of workers' rights and the provision of safe working conditions are keystones for developing a strong and productive workforce.
-The Social Protection and COVID-19 Response Project (ESPECRP) applies the World Bank Group Environment, Health and Safety (EHS) guidelines.
+The Social Protection and COVID-19 Response Project (ESPECRP) and AF1 & AF2 apply the World Bank Group Environment, Health and Safety (EHS) guidelines.